 Press conference on Friday 9 April at 12:00 am, with the curator and the promoters, including the Ambassador of the Ivory Coast in Italy, Samuel Ouattara.
 It is possible to physically participate in the auditorium of the Palazzo delle Esposizioni in Piazza San Martino, 7 and in streaming at the link https://zoom.us/j/99910770625 Meeting ID: 999 1077 0625 - Password: 219024.

-Throughout the month of April the exhibition is virtual with guided online tours, virtual tours, videos and digital activities published on www.fondazionebmluccaeventi.it and on the social media of the Banca del Monte di Lucca foundation and Palazzo delle Esposizioni (FB / FondazioneBML - FB / palazzoesposizionilucca - IG / palazzoesposizionilucca).
+Throughout the month of April the exhibition is virtual with guided online tours, virtual tours, videos, in-depth studies and digital activities published on www.fondazionebmluccaeventi.it and on the social media of the Banca del Monte di Lucca foundation and Palazzo delle Esposizioni (FB / FondazioneBML - FB / palazzoesposizionilucca - IG / palazzoesposizionilucca).